Virginia Chadwick: Ministerial career

+President of the Legislative Council

-In 1998 Chadwick again made history as the Parliament of New South Wales's first woman Presiding Officer with her election as President of the Legislative Council.
+In 1998, Chadwick again made history as the Parliament of New South Wales's first woman Presiding Officer with her election as President of the Legislative Council.
 Her victory in the ballot for the Presidency was a surprise.
 The Labor Government's nominee for the position was Hon Helen Sham-Ho who had suddenly defected from the Liberal Party days before the ballot.
 The Government Leader in the Legislative Council, Michael Egan (Australian politician) mistakenly believed that one of the Government members who was absent from the House on leave for an exam would be paired.
 (Pairs are a courtesy arrangement in Parliament whereby an Opposition Member would have abstained from the vote when a Government member is absent, or vice versa).
 The Clerk of the Parliaments advised midway through the ballot that pairs did not apply for secret ballots.
 The Government tried to call off the vote but was advised that this was not possible after ballot papers for the secret ballot had been issued.
 Chadwick defeated Sham Ho by 21–19.
 She held this position from 29 June 1998 to 5 March 1999, when she retired from politics.
 Chadwick holds the record for the shortest presidency of the Legislative Council, being in office for 250 days.